Wedding Photography FAQ

 Will Jeff Schaefer photograph the wedding himself?

 Yes, I will be your lead photographer and will be with you the entire time.
 You won't be surprised with a less-capable last-minute substitute photographer.
-(An common complaint with larger studios.)
+(An common complaint with larger wedding photography studios.)

-The second photographer does not conduct formal portrait sessions, but captures photo-journalistic coverage and different views of key moments.
+A second photographer provides more photo-journalistic coverage and different views of key moments.
 For instance during the toasts I'll be focused on your table, and the 2nd photographer might photograph your parents raising their glasses.
-Or, during your ceremony processional, while I'm photographing your bridesmaids walking down the aisle, the 2nd photographer captures you and your dad and your nervous anticipation.
-During formal portrait sessions the 2nd photographer will both assist Jeff with arranging and posing, and capture candid moments.
+Or, during your ceremony processional, while I'm photographing your bridesmaids walking down the aisle, the 2nd photographer captures you, your dad and your nervous anticipation.

 However, the second photographer is not absolutely essential, especially with smaller weddings.
 Having photographed so many weddings, I am completely capable of photographing a wedding alone, without missing a thing.